novalingua/hongphuctran77.github.io/content/post/sample-essays/recycling-waste/index.md

 title: Lack of recycling and solutions - Sample
 slug: recycling-solutions-sample
 date: 2023-02-03
-description: In some countries, there is not enough recycling of waste materials (e.g. paper, glass and cans).
+summary: In some countries, there is not enough recycling of waste materials (e.g. paper, glass and cans).
 What are the reasons and solutions?
 (Environment)
 cover:
     image: feature.jpg
 categories: